Are you in need of electronic enclosures? Many industries are — from rail to construction and manufacturing to marine equipment.

 Third, those sensitive inner components need to be protected from the environment itself to prevent damage and wear.

-Aluminum Properties Advantageous for Electronic Enclosures
+Aluminum Properties ARE Advantageous for Electronic Enclosures

 All of these requirements make aluminum a great choice for electronic enclosures.